HaLoRA: Hardware-aware Low-Rank Adaptation for Large Language Models Based on Hybrid Compute-in-Memory Architecture: Conclusion

 \section{Conclusion}

-In this work, we present a hybrid CIM architecture for deploying LoRA-finetuned LLMs based on both RRAM and SRAM devices.
-Through theoretical analysis of device noise impact on LLM inference, we identify the performance degradation caused by RRAM non-ideality as a key challenge.
-To address this issue, we propose HaLoRA, which aligns the training objectives under both ideal and noisy conditions and optimizes the upper bound of the alignment loss.
-Experimental results demonstrate that HaLoRA consistently enhances LLM performance when deployed on noisy hybrid architectures.
-For future work, we plan to extend HaLoRA to quantized LLMs and explore its effectiveness in more challenging tasks such as mathematical reasoning.
+In this work, we first present a hybrid CIM architecture for deploying LoRA-finetuned LLMs, utilizing both RRAM and SRAM architectures.
+Compared to RRAM-only and SRAM-only strategies, our hybrid CIM architecture achieves a good trade-off between hardware overhead and performance.
+To address the performance degradation caused by RRAM non-ideality, we further propose HaLoRA, which minimizes the gap between optimization trajectories of the LoRA branch under both ideal and noisy conditions.
+We theoretically show the upper bound of the gap and design an extra loss to enjoy both energy efficiency and accuracy during inference.
+Experimental results demonstrate that HaLoRA consistently enhances LLM performance towards RRAM noises on six benchmarks when finetuning Qwen and LLaMA models, achieving up to 22.7 improvement in average score while maintaining robustness at various noise types and noise levels.
+For future work, we plan to extend HaLoRA to quantized LLMs, potentially combining HaLoRA with LoftQ \cite{li2023loftq}.
+One possible way is to initialize the matrix in HaLoRA while being aware of the quantization gap.
+Also, another interesting topic is to explore HaLoRA's effectiveness in more challenging tasks, such as mathematical reasoning \cite{amini2019mathqa} and code generation \cite{jiang2024survey}.